Dřevohostice

 Dřevohostice is a market town in Přerov District in the Olomouc Region of the Czech Republic.
-It has about 1,500 inhabitants.
+It has about 1,400 inhabitants.

 Geography

 Dřevohostice is located about 10 km east of Přerov and 29 km southeast of Olomouc.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Olehlá at 317 m above sea level.
-The market town is situated at the confluence of Moštěnka River and Bystřička Stream.
+The market town is situated at the confluence of Moštěnka River and the Bystřička Stream.

 History

 The first written mention of Dřevohostice is from 1326.
 From 1368, it was referred to as a market town.
 From the 15th century, it was owned by the Zierotin family.

 Transport

 There are no railways or major roads passing through the municipality.

 Culture

 Two cultural events are held in the castle gardens of the Dřevohostice Castle every year.
 Dřevorockfest is an open-air festival of rock music where mainly Czech bands gather.
 This festival has been held since 2005.

-The second annual event is Setkání dechových hudeb (Gathering of Brass Bands).
+The second annual event is Setkání dechových hudeb ('gathering of brass bands').
 This event usually involves multiple bands especially from Haná and Moravian Slovakia regions.
 The festival was held for the first time in 1994.